Weiran-Xiong/weiran-xiong.github.io/index.md

 ---
+layout: home
+permalink: /
 title: "Weiran Xiong"
-layout: home
 ---

-Hello!
-I am Weiran Xiong, a M.Phil. student at Fudan University.
+Welcome to my homepage!
+I am Weiran Xiong, a M.Phil. student in mathematics at Fudan University.
+Below you can find more about me, my research interests, and my publications.